shaneholloman/vercel-just-bash/README.md

 ## Execution Protection

-BashEnv includes protection against infinite loops and deep recursion:

-- **Max call depth**: Limits function recursion (default: 100)
-- **Max loop iterations**: Limits for/while/until loops (default: 10000)

-These can be configured via constructor options.
-Error messages include hints on how to increase limits if needed.
+BashEnv protects against infinite loops and deep recursion with configurable limits (`maxCallDepth`, `maxLoopIterations`).
+Error messages include hints on how to increase limits.

 ## Development